MoriyaShiine/enchancement/README.md

 Of the core changes, this mod will:
 * Overhaul the Enchanting Table with a new UI that removes the RNG involved in enchanting; you may simply choose the enchantments you wish to have.
 * Force items to only allow one enchantment.
 * Remove leveling from enchantments, meaning that the max level for all enchantments will be 1.
 Enchantments that are brought down to this level will act as their original max level counterpart, an example being Riptide I will function the same as Riptide III.
+Enchantments on gear made from materials easier to obtain will be weaker.
 * Remove durability from most aspects of the game.
 There is an item tag to allow certain items to keep durability.
 * Remove most vanilla enchantments from the game.
 Enchancement tries to make choosing your enchantments more fun and engaging by replacing many of the boring stat change enchantments with enchantments that grant the player unique abilities.

 Enchancement also adds some quality of life changes:
+* Attacking an entity for 3 ticks after it leaves your crosshair still applies damage.
 * Adds descriptions to the tooltip of enchanted items and colors enchantment names green.
-* Fishing Bobbers are now accurately thrown instead of having a weird offset.
+* Fishing Bobbers are accurately thrown instead of having a weird offset.
-* Infinity is now allowed on Crossbows.
+* Infinity is allowed on Crossbows.
-* All Tridents will have Loyalty built in as a native effect.
+* All Tridents have Loyalty built in as a native effect.
-* Channeling will now work during any weather, not just when thundering.
-Channeling will also create lightning that does not create fire or destroy items, and will ignite entities for 3 seconds on melee attack.
+* Channeling works during any weather, not just when thundering.
+Channeling also creates lightning that does not create fire or destroy items, and ignites entities for 3 seconds on melee attack.
+* Crossbows can pull projectiles from your inventory instead of just from your off-hand.
 * Drowned will use the data of their held Trident when throwing it.
+* Enchanted chestplates will increase your air mobility.
+* Bows are drawn faster and don't decrease your movement speed as much.
-* Fire Aspect is now usable as Flint and Steel if you are sneaking.
+* Fire Aspect is usable as Flint and Steel if you are sneaking, and ignites for less time.
 * Enchanted Books are free to merge with items in an Anvil.
 * Luck of the Sea acts as if the item also has Lure.
 * Ender Pearls no longer deal damage upon landing.
+* Projectiles ignore invulnerability frames (with damage falloff) and negate velocity.
 * Mobs can spawn with any random enchantment.
+* Iron armor has been made stronger and Golden armor has been made slightly weaker.
-* Tridents will return from the void if thrown down there.
+* Tridents will automatically return to you if thrown in the void.
+* Golden Apples can only be eaten while hungry.
 * Makes a select few potions a bit weaker to account for the removal of some enchantments.
-* Reduces the saturation gained and Regeneration level given from Golden Apples.
 * Weapon enchantments such as Fire Aspect or Frostbite will not function unless the player's attack cooldown is >= 70%.

 **Q: Can I disable any of these changes?**